biswajitsc/TopcoderToPdf/README.md

 # TopcoderToPDF Crawler
 Crawls/downloads algorithmic problems from the Topcoder problem archive and compiles them into a single PDF file for portability.

+__Note:__ This project is no longer active.
+If you are using this and it does not work, please try to fix it yourself.

 Library requirements
 ------------
 * pdfkit